 There are many free web hosting available in the sector you are working on.
 But almost each of them has some sort of catch out on all the WordPress hosting.
 However, you can analyze and find out the free WordPress hosting which is being offered in online forums.

-In most of the cases, these are managed by an individual.
+In most cases, these are managed by an individual.
 Also, the huge downside, of having a free host aside from the ads is that they are unreliable.
 They can leave you hanged at any time.
 If you are a little bit serious about your website or business, then you must avoid Free WordPress hosting at any cost.

 Shared WordPress hosting